Unekwu001/alx-system_engineering-devops/0x01-shell_permissions/README.md

-how to change your pc's user from terminal
+how to change your pc's user from terminal using script